 Preheat your oven to 180°C.

-Lay them on a baking sheet, evenly spaced, and drizzle with olive oil and a good grind of salt and pepper.
+Place them in a baking dish and generously drizzle with olive oil and a grind of salt and pepper.
+Rub to coat them in the oil and seasoning.

 Recipe reprinted with permission of Jax of the Bushveld.
 To see more recipes, please click here.